Mahou Daisakusen – 2013 Developer Interviews

 He created a bright, catchy sound for Mahou Daisakusen, which I think explains why the atmosphere of the game isn’t darker/heavier, despite being set in a fantasy world.

-The character select music expresses, with drums only, the excitement you feel before entering the battlefield.
+The character select music expresses, with drums only, the excitement before entering the battlefield.
 We also used it in between the bosses during the Colliseum stage boss rush, providing continuity for that tension.

 The first stage music is the player’s own theme, as you gallantly take off, ready for action.